smangham/project-novice/_episodes/05-quality.md

 > ~~~
 > {: .language-python}
 >
 > Open up **Visual Studio Code** and create a new file called `temperature_conversion.py`, then paste the example functions in and save it.
-Then turn each of the comments into Python docstrings that explain briefly what the function does, its arguments, and what the function returns, and add a docstring to the module that describes it.
+Then turn each of the comments into Python docstrings that explain briefly what the function does, its arguments, and what the function returns.
+Finally, add a docstring to the top of the file that describes it.
 >
 > > ## Solution
 > > ~~~